seqscope/NovaScope/docs/getting_started/job_config.md

 The pipeline interprets the requested output files via this parameter and determines which jobs need to be executed.

 Simply define the **final output** required, and all intermediary files contributing to this output will be automatically generated (i.e., the dependencies between rules).
 For instance, outputs from `"sbcd-per-flowcell"` serve as inputs for `"sbcd-per-section"`.
 Thus, by requesting `"sbcd-per-section"`, the pipeline will generate not only the files for `"sbcd-per-section"` but also those for `"sbcd-per-flowcell"`.
 For detailed insights into these dependencies, please consult the [rulegraph](https://seqscope.github.io/NovaScope/#an-overview-of-the-workflow-structure).

 The options and corresponding output files are listed below:

-  * `"sbcd-per-flowcell"`: A spatial barcode map for a flowcell organzied on a per-tile basis.
-Each tile has a compressed tab-delimited file for barcodes and corresponding local coordinates in the tile.
+  * `"sbcd-per-flowcell"`: This option generates a spatial barcode map specific for a flowcell organzied on a per-tile basis.
+For each tile, this returns a compressed tab-delimited file for barcodes and their local coordinates within that tile.
-  * `"sbcd-per-section"`: A spatial barcode map for a section chip, including a compressed tab-delimited file for barcodes and corresponding global coordinates in the section chip, and an image displaying the spatial distribution of the barcodes' coordinates.
+  * `"sbcd-per-section"`: This option returns: a spatial barcode map for a section chip, including a compressed tab-delimited file for barcodes and their global coordinates in the section chip; an "sbcd" image displaying the spatial distribution of the barcodes' coordinates.
-  * `"smatch-per-section"`: A compressed tab-delimited file with spatial barcodes corresponding to the 2nd-seq reads, a "smatch" image depicting the distribution of spatial coordinates for the matching barcodes, and a summary file of the matching results.
+  * `"smatch-per-section"`: This option produces: a compressed, tab-delimited file with spatial barcodes matched to the 2nd-seq reads; a "smatch" image depicting the distribution of spatial coordinates for the matching barcodes; a summary file of the matching results.
-  * `"align-per-section"`: A BAM file accompanied by alignment summary metrics, along with spatial digital gene expression (sDGE) matrices for Gene, GeneFull, splice junctions (SJ), and Velocyto.
+  * `"align-per-section"`: This option creates: a [Binary Alignment Map (BAM)](https://en.wikipedia.org/wiki/Binary_Alignment_Map) file accompanied by alignment summary metrics; a spatial digital gene expression matrices (SGEs) for each genomic feature, including: Gene, GeneFull, splice junctions (SJ), and Velocyto.
-  * `"sge-per-section"`: An sDGE matrix, an "sge" image depicting the spatial alignment of transcripts, and an RGB image representing the sDGE matrix and selected genes.
-In the absence of specified genes of interest, the RGB image will display the top 5 genes with the highest expression levels.
+  * `"sge-per-section"`: This option crafts: an SGE encompassing all genomic features; an "sge" image illustrating the spatial alignment of transcripts; an "sge_match_sbcd" image showcasing the "sbcd," "smatch," and "sge" images side-by-side for a comprehensive view; an RGB image for each gene of interest, showing the spatial distribution of its transcripts.
+In the absence of specified genes of interest, the pipeline visualizes the top 5 genes with the highest expression levels.
-  * `"hist-per-section"`: Two aligned histology files, one of which is a referenced geotiff file facilitating the coordinate transformation between the SGE matrix and the histology image.
-The other is a tiff file matching the dimensions of both the "smatch" and "sge" images.
+  * `"hist-per-section"`: Two aligned histology files, one is a geotiff file serving as a reference to enable coordinate transformation between the SGE matrix and the histology image, while the other is a tiff file that conforms to the dimensions of both the "smatch" and "sge" images.

 #### preprocess